 Prior to transport to the laboratory, it may be necessary to temporarily store specimens.
 All specimens that are placed into Formalin should be kept at room temperature until transported to the laboratory.
 Specimens in Formalin should not be placed into the fridge as this will have a negative impact on fixation and therefore preservation of the tissue.

 All dry specimens and specimens in gel transport medium ideally should be transported to the laboratory immediately.
 Where this is not possible, these specimens should be stored in the fridge temporarily and transport should be arranged as soon as possible.

 Transport of specimens

-All specimens should be transported in the relevant fixative or transport medium as indicated below in section 5.
+All specimens should be transported in the relevant fixative or transport medium.
 All specimen pots should be tightly sealed and transported using specimen bags, where appropriate.
 The request card should be placed in the pocket of the specimen bag, and the pot inside the sealed bag to ensure the safety of all staff.